tsfloss/DensityFieldTools/README.md

 # DensityFieldTools
-Tools for manipulating density fields and measuring power spectra and bispectra
+DensityFieldTools is a set of tools for manipulating density fields and in particular for measuring power spectra and bispectra using a very simple interface.

-dependencies:
+See the provided example notebook!

+Dependencies:
 - numpy
 - numba
 - pyfftw
-    - tqdm (for progress and parallelization)
+- tqdm (for progressbar and parallelization)
 - matplotlib (for the example notebook)